Show Schedule

 9. One specimen succulent or cacti – one plant in a pot not exceeding 7”

-10. One branch of flowering shrub.
+10. One branch of flowering shrub, not mentioned elsewhere in the schedule.

-11. One specimen garden flower.
+11. One specimen garden flower, not mentioned elsewhere in the schedule.

 13. PARTRIDGE GREEN TOP VASE COMPETITION